xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

   <img src="https://xrdocs.github.io/xrdocs-images/assets/images/xr-control-plane-lxc.png" width="250" height="250" />{: .align-center}

-*  Inside the XR control plane LXC, if we zoom in further, the XR control plane processes are represented distinctly in blue as shown below:
+*  Inside the XR control plane LXC, if we zoom in further, the XR control plane processes are represented distinctly in blue as shown below.
+This where the XR routing protocols like BGP, OSPF etc. run.
+The XR CLI presented to the user is also one of the processes.

   <img src="https://xrdocs.github.io/xrdocs-images/assets/images/xr-control-plane.png" width="250" height="250" />{: .align-center}